 An End User License Agreement is commonly used when an individual or company creates proprietary software and would like to make money by allowing others to use the program in limited ways.
 If the licensor is worried about their copyright, an EULA prevents others from copying the source code, selling the software as their own, or transferring the software to a non-paying user.

-4. The Consequences of Not Using This Agreement
+4. Consequences of Not Using an End User License Agreement

 Without an End User License Agreement, a software publisher is in many ways agreeing to a free and open-source software license.
 In these “copyleft” situations, all future versions of the software must continue be distributed for free.